-The heart-breaking tragedy inspiring an All Black hopeful
+The murder of India Chipchase: Tragedy inspiring All Blacks rugby hopeful Evaan Reihana

-Rising rugby star Evaan Reihana has spoken of the personal pain which is helping drive him on his mission to wear the famed black jersey.
+Rising rugby star Evaan Reihana has spoken of the personal pain which is helping drive him on his mission to wear the famed All Black jersey.

 The 23-year-old son of former All Black and New Zealand Māori star Bruce Reihana was one of the standout players for King Country in their recent Heartland Championship campaign.

-He played for the Rams after an earlier pro stint with French Top 14 club the Bordeaux Beagles – and more than two years after the murder of his former English girlfriend India Chipchase.
+He played for the Rams after an earlier pro stint with French Top 14 club the Bordeaux Begles – and more than two years after the murder of his former English girlfriend India Chipchase.

 India, aged 20, was raped and killed in January 2016 by a man she had met outside a Northampton nightclub who had promised to get her home safely.